 (a) The most economically or financially attractive; or

-(b) Economically or financially feasible, without the revenue from the sale of certified emission reductions (CERs).”
+(b) Economically or financially feasible, without the revenue from the sale of certified emission reductions (VERs).”

 The investment analysis requires project developers to conduct a number of analytical steps.
 These are described in turn below.